CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 > sel INDEX

 This will automatically display the selected task and you will be able to see whether you have placed any reminders on the task.
 You will also be able to view tags that are associated with the task.

-> Selects the task and loads the task at the specified `INDEX`.
-  The index refers to the index number shown in the most recent listing.<br>
-  The index **must be a positive integer** 1, 2, 3, ...

 Examples:
 * `list`<br>